thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 The client includes the following methods:
 - **login**: Requires ThoughtSpot username and password
 - **startLoad**: Prepares the load with parameters that include table, schema, and db.
 It also includes tokenizing parameters, like : field separator etc.
-  - This returns a new IP address (when the internal load-balancer is enabled)
+  - This returns a new IP address (when the internal load balancer is enabled)
-  - This also returns a cycle_id.
-This cycle_id determines the load-session corresponding to the given load parameters.
+  - This also returns a `cycle_id`.
+This `cycle_id` determines the load-session corresponding to the given load parameters.
 All the successive calls will need to use this cycle_id as a parameter, including the getStatus.
   - LoadDataParam JSON
     ```
   {